Explore the Issues

 As a CARE advocate you’ll be making the case as to why investments in global health and development are crucial to the fight against global poverty to your Members of Congress.
-Here you can learn about our legislative policy and become familiar with our advocacy campaigns.
+Here you can learn about our legislative policy and become familiar with our 2018 advocacy agenda.

 The foreign assistance budget comprises only 1 percent of the federal budget – just one cent of every budget dollar – and delivers immeasurable benefits both here in America and around the world.
 Beyond saving countless lives, foreign assistance benefits our own national security by alleviating suffering and decreasing poverty to create a more prosperous and safe world for everyone.
 It’s a hand up, not a handout.

 However, the Trump Administration is proposing deep and disproportionate cuts to foreign assistance at a time in our history when it is needed more than ever.
 Congress has the power to protect these lifesaving programs and they need to hear from you.
 Sign our petition to tell Congress today: #DontCutLives.